Eczbek/xieite/docs/namespaces/units/unit.md

 &nbsp;

 ## Description
-A type alias for defining units.
+A base structure for defining units.

 &nbsp;